dfk7677/CQS_comp/README.md

 The above map design decisions were made to avoid one sided matches, difficulties in breaking opponent majority flag ownership, so there is a constant fight for advantage in the map.

-All this of course, is work in progress and not a final proposition.
+All this of course, is work in progress, there may be bugs and not a final proposition.
 I hope it gains some traction so there is some feedback that will eventually lead to an even better experience.

 ## Current Map list
 * Siege of Cairo (MP_Abbasid)